jghelani-hl/docker-demo-hl/README.md

 Let's create a volume and attach it to the MongoDB container:

-To explicitly create a volume, you can run this command:
+To explicitly create a volume, you could run this command:

 ```powershell
 docker volume create demo-mongo-data
 ```

 This will create a volume called `demo-mongo-data`.
-You can see all the volumes that you have created by running `docker volume ls`.
-You can also see all the volumes that your containers are attached to by running `docker volume inspect <volume-name>`.

 AAlternatively, you can create a volume inline when you run the `docker run` command.
 Let's remove the MongoDB container by running `docker stop demo-mongo` and `docker rm demo-mongo`.